-The only way to avoid these untoward events is a follow up with the client right after the job is done, and proceed with the invoice taking his feedback into account.
+The only way to avoid these untoward events is to follow up with the client right after the job is done and proceed with the invoice, taking his feedback into account.

 Sometimes, it would make more sense to send an invoice before starting a job for your customers.
 This is commonly called a prepayment or deposit.
 This method is often followed by small companies or the ones who have just started doing business.
 In general, there are some scenarios where deposits or prepayments are more effective.
 Such as:

 - When yours is a small or new business that needs the flow of cash.